-Restricted Cash - Restricted cash represents a pledged cash collateral balance which is required under our recently amended credit agreement and is held in an interest-bearing savings account.
+Restricted Cash - Restricted cash represents a pledged cash collateral balance ,which is required under our amended credit agreement and is held in an interest-bearing savings account.
 See Note F for further discussion on restricted cash.

 Deferred Compensation - We hold investments in an irrevocable Rabbi Trust for our deferred compensation plan.
-These assets include both mutual fund investments and company-owned life insurance policies.
-Under the plan, participants designate investment options to serve as the basis for measurement of the notional value of their accounts.
-The mutual funds and company-owned life insurance policies are combined in the plan and are therefore categorized as Level 2 in the fair value measurement hierarchy.
+The assets include both mutual fund investments and company-owned life insurance policies and are included in other assets in the accompanying Consolidated Balance sheets.
+Because the mutual funds and company-owned life insurance policies are combined in the plan, they are therefore categorized as Level 2 in the fair value measurement hierarchy.
+The deferred compensation liability represents the investment options that the plan participants have designated to serve as the basis for measurement of the notional value of their accounts.
+Because the deferred compensation liability is intended to offset the plan assets, it is therefore also categorized as Level 2 in the fair value measurement hierarchy.